 Q. What are examples of nitrate medications?

-A. “Medications like Imdur, Isordil, nitroprusside are all blood pressure medications based on organic nitrates.
-These medications should not be used in conjunction with PDE5 inhibitors.
+A. “Medications like Imdur, Isordil, [and] nitroprusside are all blood pressure medications based on organic nitrates.
+These medications should not be used in conjunction with PDE5 inhibitors.”

 “Many patients with prior history of angina [chest pain] may have nitroglycerin listed as a medication, but if they haven’t used the medication in a long time, they may be able to use PDE5 inhibitors.
 It is most important that these situations be cleared by the patient’s cardiologist prior to prescribing.”